Beverly Hills Pawn

 Beverly Hills Pawn is an American TV show filmed in Beverly Hills, California.

 Description

 It is filmed in The Dina Collection pawn shop owned by Yossi Dina who appears on the show along with his employees Aria, Cory, and manager Dominique.

 Location

-The Dina Collection is a high-end pawn shop catering to the upper class clients in Beverly Hills.
+The Dina Collection is a high-end pawn shop catering to upper class clients in Beverly Hills.
 Along with handling jewelry, The Dina Collection also deals in Hollywood memorabilia.
-The show is frequented by many mostly-former celebrities.
+The show is frequented by mostly less famous celebrities.